 Purpose for Request.
 The member requesting the list shall state the purpose for the request, which purpose shall be reasonably related to the requester's interest as a member.
+For example, a member cannot request the list so he/she can solicit real estate listings.
 If the board reasonably believes that the information in the list will be used for another purpose, it may deny the member access to the list.
 If the request is denied, in any subsequent action brought by the member the association will have the burden to prove that the member would have used the information for purposes unrelated to his interest as a member.
 (Civ.
-Code §5225.)
+Code § 5225.)

 A corporation has the burden of proving that the member will allow use of the information for purposes unrelated to the person’s interest as a member. ...Mere speculation that the member will use the information for an improper purpose is not sufficient to nullify inspection rights; any suspicion must be based on adequate facts in order to justify denial of inspection.
 (Tract No. 7260 Association, Inc. v.
 Parker, internal cites deleted.)

-Mailing Labels.
+Mailing Labels & Delinquent Owners.
 Members do not have the right to demand that the association print the membership list as mailing labels nor do they have the right to demand that delinquent owners be identified on the list.
 Some associations keep their list in a form that can be used to print mailing labels and the association can but is not required to present the list in that form to an owner.